-An Interview with Olio Health's Kaleb Kuhl on Must Haves When Moving from Fee for Service to Value Based Reimbursement
+An Interview with Olio Health on Must-Haves When Moving from Fee-for-Service to Value Based Reimbursement

-Hypesmith CEO, Peggy Johnson, sat down with Olio Health VP of Sales, Kaleb Kuhl, to discuss the Center for Medicare and Medicaid Innovation (CMMI) goal of moving all Medicare and Medicaid lives to some form of total cost of care arrangement by 2030 and how Olio is supporting the initiative.
+Hypesmith CEO, Peggy Johnson, sat down with Olio to discuss the Center for Medicare and Medicaid Innovation (CMMI) goal of moving all Medicare and Medicaid lives to some form of total cost of care arrangement by 2030 and how Olio is supporting the initiative.

 The Center for Medicare and Medicaid Innovation (CMMI) put out a white paper announcing in Q4 2021 their goal of serving all Medicare and Medicaid beneficiaries through accountable care or some form of total cost of care arrangement by 2030.
 Healthcare leaders understand that value over volume continues to be our nation's best chance at affordability and have a strategic plant to transition a higher percentage of their business into risk arrangements.
 The challenge is identifying which strategies have resulted in the most significant impact and figuring out how to scale those efforts across a growing population.

 You have been working with accountable care organizations for several years.
 Please explain progress that has been made in the shift from volume to value healthcare reimbursement?